 Adidas was founded in 1949 by Adi Dassler in Herzogenaurach, Germany, with a simple mission to help athletes perform better.
 Over the decades, it has grown into one of the largest sportswear brands in the world, recognized globally for its three stripes and performance-focused design.
 The company produces athletic apparel, footwear, accessories, and lifestyle products worn by everyone from professional athletes to casual fans.

 Headquartered in Herzogenaurach, Adidas also has major global offices in Portland, Amsterdam, New York City, and other creative hubs around the world.
 The brand is known for blending innovation with culture, often leading the way in collaborations with designers, celebrities, and sports figures.
-Its commitment to sustainability and inclusive design has shaped how new collections are made and how the company interacts with the world.
 From footwear technology to global campaigns, the brand continues to set trends that influence not just sports but fashion, music, and lifestyle movements worldwide.

 Types of Jobs

 Adidas runs on creativity and movement, but it takes more than great design to keep the brand going strong.
-Behind every store opening, marketing campaign, and product drop is a team of professionals handling everything from customer experience to global logistics.
-Whether you’re considering Adidas jobs near me for a retail role or planning to apply for something corporate, the company offers a mix of roles across different fields, all connected by one goal: to keep pushing forward.
+The company offers a mix of roles across different fields, all connected by one goal: to keep pushing forward.

 Retail and In-Store